tenstorrent/tt-bh-linux/README.md

        │       │        │       │                 │       │
        └───────┘        └───────┘                 └───────┘
 ```
-*(Note: This is a simplied diagram.
+*(Note: This is a simplified diagram.
 Using memory remapping (via NoC TLBs) all
 all L2CPUs can access all DRAMs.
 Doing this is much slower and potentially
 non-coherent)*

 Blackhole also has 120 Tensix cores (not Linux capable).
-P100 has an addtional
+P100 has an additional
 16GB of attached DRAM and P150 has an additional 20GB of attached DRAM (ie.
 28/32GB for total for P100/P150 respectfully).
 These additional resources aren't
 use for this demo.